redhousestudio/redhousestudio.github.io/termsmix.md

 #### <strong>Accreditation</strong>

-Unless agreed otherwise in writing, and taking into account the best practices in the music industry, you must ensure that the appropriate credits will be mentioned in all the label copy, artwork, print and social media related to the studio results reading substantially: "<em>Mixed by Gijs van Klooster</em>".
+Taking into account the best practices in the music industry, you must ensure that the appropriate credits will be mentioned in all the label copy, artwork, print and social media related to the studio results reading substantially: "<em>Mixed by Gijs van Klooster</em>".

 On Facebook use tag "<em>@gijsvankloostermusic</em>" - [link](https://www.facebook.com/gijsvankloostermusic).<br />
 On Instagram use tag "<em>@gijsvanklooster</em>" - [link](https://www.instagram.com/gijsvanklooster).<br />